DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

    `docker pull mcr.microsoft.com/windows/servercore/iis:windowsservercore-ltsc2019`

-   It may take several minutes for the server core image to finish downloading.
+   It might take several minutes for the server core image to finish downloading.

 1. To confirm the Docker image that is currently pulled, use the following command: